kmziaur/Cravixa/README.md

-# Cravixa - Full Stack Web Application
+# Cravixa

-Cravixa is a full-stack web application built using the MERN stack.
+Cravixa is a full-stack food delivery web application built using the MERN stack.
 It demonstrates a scalable and modular architecture with authentication, product management, cart system, and RESTful API integration between frontend and backend.

 ---